OutpostUniverse/OP2MissionSDK/Readme.md

 Follows semantic versioning: https://semver.org/

 ### Version 4.1.0
-Version 4.1.0 focuses on focuses on improved library internal implementation and C++ standards compliance.
+Version 4.1.0 focuses on improved library internal implementation and C++ standards compliance.
 A few minor enhancements are made in OP2Helper including a BuildingBays enum. the constant AllPlayers in Outpost2DLL is now deprecated and should be replaced by PlayerNum::PlayerAll.
 Targeting a specific version of the Windows SDK was removed from all three major libraries.

 #### Outpost2DLL
  - Bug: Fix documentation of RecordVehReinforceGroup to prevent a hanging bug within Outpost2.exe